CBergane/mildew-detector/README.md

 As a result of the above, the app was created from Heroku CLI and set to use buildstack heroku-20.

 Steps take to create the app is as follows:
-1. download and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if not already installed
+1. Download and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if not already installed
 2. Copy API key from heroku
 	- sign in and click on the avatar icon and select **Account Settings**
 	- Scroll down to the API Key section and click **Reveal** button, and copy key displayed.